GoogleChromeLabs/web-gphoto2/README.md

 ## Common Issues
 ### SharedArrayBuffer can not be found
 SharedArrayBuffer has been disabled across all browsers due to the Spectre vulnerability.
-This package uses SharedArrayBuffer to communicate with the WASM module.
+This package uses SharedArrayBuffer to communicate with the WebAssembly module.
 To work around this issue, you need to set two response headers for your document:
 ```
 Cross-Origin-Opener-Policy: same-origin
 Cross-Origin-Embedder-Policy: require-corp